ATOMScience-org/AMPL/atomsci/ddm/examples/tutorials/01_install_from_docker.md

 ### Save work from Docker Jupyter

 Docker container is stateless.
-Once you exit, the work will not be kept.
+Once you exit, the work will not be persist.
 There are a couple of ways to save your changes:

 1) Use the browser Jupyter.
 Use `File` -> `Download` to download the file(s).